ketut-garjita/dezoomcamp2024-project1/README.md

 The behaviour data, i.e. events like clicks, add to carts, transactions, represent interactions that were collected over a period of 4.5 months.
 A visitor can make three types of events, namely **view**, **addtocart** or **transaction**.

 ## Technologies / Tools
-- Containerisation: Docker
+- Containerisation : Docker
-- Cloud: GCP
+- Cloud : GCP
-- Infrastructure as code (IaC): Terraform
+- Infrastructure as code (IaC) : Terraform
-- Workflow orchestration: Mage-ai
+- Workflow orchestration : Mage-ai
-- Data Wareshouse: BigQuery
+- Data Wareshouse : BigQuery
-- Batch processing: pyspark
+- Batch processing : pyspark
-- Visualisation: Google Data Studio
+- Visualisation : Google Data Studio

+## About the Project

+Github Archive data is ingested daily into the AWS S3 buckets from 1st of May.
+A Spark job is run on the data stored in the S3 bucket using AWS ElasticMapReduce (EMR) The results are written to a table defined in Redshift.
+A dashboard is created from the Redshift tables.

+## Dashboard

+## Reproducibility